 To clean between the bottom teeth, guide the floss using the forefingers of both hands.
-Do not forget the backside of the last tooth on both sides, upper and lower or read out more as a sign of health.
+Do not forget the back side of the last tooth on both sides, upper and lower or read out more at sign of health.

 When you are done, rinse vigorously with water to remove plaque and food particles.
 Do not be alarmed if during the first week of flossing your gums bleed or are a little sore.
 If your gums hurt while flossing you could be doing it too hard or pinching the gum.
 As you floss daily and remove the plaque your gums will heal and the bleeding should stop.

 Sometimes after dental treatment, teeth are sensitive to hot and cold.
 This should not last long, but only if the mouth is kept clean.
 If the mouth is not kept clean the sensitivity will remain and could become more severe.
 If your teeth are especially sensitive consult with your doctor.
 They may recommend a medicated toothpaste or mouth rinse made especially for sensitive teeth.

 There are so many products on the market it can become confusing and choosing between all the products can be difficult.
 Here are some suggestions for choosing dental care products that will work for most patients.